fluid-project/infusion-docs/src/documents/Invokers.md

 category: Infusion
 ---

-The Infusion IoC system provides a mechanism for creating the public functions (or "methods", in OO terminology) of a component.
-Invokers can bind free functions, IoC resolved functions, and "this" based functions to the component, and to the context of the component.
-Invokers allow the signature of the bound function to differ arbitrarily from the signature applied by the caller.
+The public and implementation functions on your component ("methods", in OO terminology) are defined by configuration representing ***invokers***.

+Invokers can bind free functions, IoC resolved functions, and `this` based functions to the component, and to the context of the component.
+Invokers allow the signature received in the bound function to differ from the signature sent by the caller.
-As well as allowing the traditional OO facility for shifting the "this" (or "that") argument representing the component itself in and out of the argument list, this also allows for much more powerful reuse of existing functions where signature elements can be sourced freely from around the component tree and within the argument list.
+As well as allowing the traditional OO facility for shifting the `that` argument representing the component itself in and out of the argument list, this also allows for much more powerful reuse of existing functions where signature elements can be sourced freely from around the component tree and within the original argument list.

 ## Types of Invokers ##